Protect your loved ones from spiralling funeral costs

 Both a prepaid funeral and an over 50s plan provide protection for your loved ones when covering the major financial implications of your passing.

-Whichever option you choose, you’ll have taken the selfless step to ensure that the necessary funds are available to cover your funeral.
+Whichever option you choose, you’ll have taken the selfless step to ensure that the necessary funds are available when the time comes.

 To gain a better understanding of each product and which one is right for you, we explore their key features below.